PolnareffPark/QuPCA/QPCA/docs1/Example of state tomography usage.rst

 .. image:: Images/tomography.png

-Then, using the statevector simulator provided by Aer backend, you are able to extract the true statevector of this circuit.
-This is only to check the result that you are going to obtain by executing the tomography procedure.
+Next, using the statevector simulator provided by the Aer backend, you can extract the true statevector of this circuit.
+This step is solely for the purpose of verifying the results obtained from executing the tomography procedure.

 ..  code-block:: python